From Modern CNNs to Vision Transformers: Assessing the Performance, Robustness, and Classification Strategies of Deep Learning Models in Histopathology: Results and Discussion

-To summarize, there are consistent trends in the predictive performance that are stable across both metrics and all datasets, which still favor convolutional as opposed to transformer architectures.
-Our analysis suggests using Inception V3, the best-performing single model, as default architecture for the exploration of new histopathology datasets, notwithstanding the small performance gains that can be achieved by combining it with other models into hybrid models.
-Furthermore, we have gathered evidence that the presented models are, in principle, well suited for classifying a variety of cancer types, ranging from breast- (PCam, BreaKHis, IDC), gastric (GasHisSDB) to colorectal (MHIST) cancer.
+To summarize, there are consistent trends in the predictive performance that are stable across both metrics and all datasets, which mostly favor convolutional (ConvNeXt, GasHis, Inception~V3) as opposed to transformer architectures, with the exception of the Swin-L, which is not significantly worse than the best models on three out of five featured datasets.
+The best overall architecture ConvNeXt is largely inspired by transformer models, also leveraging the potential of transfer learning.
+Our analysis suggests using either Inception~V3 as lightweight model (pretrained or even from scratch) or ConvNeXt for an additional performance boost, at a substantially higher level of complexity, for the exploration of new histopathology datasets, notwithstanding the small performance gains that can be achieved by combination with other models into hybrid models.